updated June 18, 2026

 Low progesterone can cause a variety of symptoms, some obvious and some subtle.
 Many of the symptoms of low progesterone coincide with symptoms of other health issues, so be aware that just because you may have some of these, it doesn’t always mean your progesterone levels are low, but of course it’s worth looking into.

-This could mean that your cycles are longer or shorter than normal, come sporadically, or you don’t have a period at all.
+Irregular cycles could mean that your cycles are longer or shorter than normal, come sporadically, or you don’t have a period at all.

-This is also usually known as Luteal Phase Defect; cycles are usually less than 25 days.
+Short cycles, usually known as Luteal Phase Defect; cycles are usually less than 25 days.

-This means you are not ovulating and without ovulation, your body doesn’t produce progesterone.
+Anovulatory cycles means you are not ovulating and without ovulation, your body doesn’t produce progesterone.

-Polycystic Ovary Syndrome (PCOS), Endometriosis, mid-cycle spotting, severe menstrual cramps and PMS symptoms like swollen breasts and water retention.
+Menstrual issues like Polycystic Ovary Syndrome (PCOS), Endometriosis, mid-cycle spotting, severe menstrual cramps and PMS symptoms like swollen breasts and water retention.

-Difficulty conceiving, recurrent early miscarriage(s), not ovulating.
+Infertility, difficulty conceiving, recurrent early miscarriage(s), not ovulating.

 Low libido, “foggy” brain, memory lapses, chronic fatigue.

-Depression, anxiety, mood swings, heart palpitations, and sleep disturbances.
+Emotional issues like depression, anxiety, mood swings, heart palpitations, and sleep disturbances.

-Acne, facial hair, brittle nails, cracked and dry skin.
+Skin issues like acne, facial hair, brittle nails, cracked and dry skin.

 Weight gain, low thyroid, water retention, and obesity.

-Allergy symptoms, migraines, joint pains, hot flashes, night sweats, incontinence, and bone loss.
+Other medical issues like allergy symptoms, migraines, joint pains, hot flashes, night sweats, incontinence, and bone loss.

 One of the best ways to improve your chances of implantation is by supporting robust progesterone production.
+This is done through diet changes, lifestyle modifications, and targeted supplementation.
+You can read more about how to increase progesterone and boost your fertility here.

 This includes healthy fat sources as cholesterol is used to produce steroid hormones like progesterone.
 Choose healthy fats like grass fed butter/ghee, coconut oil, olive oil, raw nuts & seeds, egg yolks and wild caught seafood, and grass fed beef.